bootdotdev/blog/content/devops/devops-engineers-should-code.md

 Let's take a look at an excerpt from the "DevOps Handbook":

-> Myth — DevOps Means Eliminating IT Operations, or “NoOps”: Many misinterpret DevOps as the complete elimination of the IT Operations function.
+> Myth — DevOps Means Eliminating IT Operations, or "NoOps": Many misinterpret DevOps as the complete elimination of the IT Operations function.
 However, this is rarely the case.
 While the nature of IT Operations work may change, it remains as important as ever.
 IT Operations collaborates far earlier in the software life cycle with Development, who continues to work with IT Operations long after the code has been deployed into production.
 >
 > Instead of IT Operations doing manual work that comes from work tickets, it enables developer productivity through APIs and self-serviced platforms that create environments, test and deploy code, monitor and display production telemetry, and so forth.
 By doing this, IT Operations become more like Development (as do QA and Infosec), engaged in product development, where the product is the platform that developers use to safely, quickly, and securely test, deploy, and run their IT services in production.